compto-com/policies/Compto-AML-Policy.md

 in a transaction; or (3) to assist the firm in complying with any requirement of Section 314 of the PATRIOT Act.

 ### b.
-Sharing Information With Other Financial Institutions
+Sharing Information with Other Financial Institutions

 We will share information about those suspected of terrorist financing and money laundering with other financial institutions for the purposes